 Well, Mars Lasar, with help from a few friends, brings you some great, relaxing, tuneful melodies to embrace on his release titled "Hush".
 Working under the group name of "Blue Maze", the keyboardist has found a comfortable composing place with bright, catchy tunes suffused with ethereal instruments.
-Literally awash with synths and smooth percussive backbeats, the haunting songs make you wish that Mr. Lasar would follow this particular musical course once again.
+Literally awash with synths and smooth percussive backbeats, the haunting songs make you wish that Mr Lasar would follow this particular musical course once again.

 Drift into the first track "Luna Palace".
-You will find the title imagery to be in keeping with the music itself as the opening piece truly paints a mind picture of reverie on the pale blue dot we call Earth.
+You will find the title imagery to be in keeping with the music itself as the opening piece truly paints a mental picture of reverie on the pale blue dot we call Earth.
 The title track is highlighted by Mars' piano surrounded by just the right touch of synths and percussion.
 Other tracks have a hint of contemporary jazz beats but are often tempered with melodies that truly have a melancholy floor to their structure.

 If you are looking for something "different" but with the power to bring you back to listen time and time again then order this one.
 "Hush" will be in the changer for many years to come.
 Enjoy.